home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 ### Round Thermostat

-Such systems use an internet gateway rather than an Evohome controller.
+These systems use an internet gateway rather than an Evohome controller.
 They usually have only one Round Thermostat, although they can have two.
-Systems with one such thermostat will still appear as two **Climate** entities, one location for mode (away, economy, etc.), and another for the zone setpoint.
+Systems with one such thermostat will still appear as two **Climate** entities, one for location mode (away, economy, etc.), and another for the zone setpoint.

 ## Configuration